Thinking Small: New Ideas in the Search for Dark Matter

 Such an experiment is only theoretical at this point but may eventually take place using small devices housed underground, likely in a mine, where outside influences from other particles, such as those in cosmic rays, can be minimized.

-One telltale sign of a dark matter detection in the table-top experiments would be changes to the signal that depend on the time of day.
+One telltale sign of a dark matter detection in the table-top experiments would be changes to the signal that depends on the time of day.
 This is due to the fact that the magnetic crystals that would be used to detect the dark matter can be anisotropic, meaning that the atoms are naturally arranged in such a way that they tend to interact with the dark matter more strongly when the dark matter comes in from certain directions.